 • We build upon the learning and skill development of the previous years,

-• Working Scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career, and new vocabulary and challenging concepts are introduced through direct teaching.
+• Working Scientifically skills are embedded into all lessons and units to ensure these skills are being developed throughout the children’s school career, and new vocabulary and challenging concepts are introduced through direct teaching.
 This is developed through the years, in keeping with the topics.

 The successful approach to the teaching of science at New Moston results in a fun, engaging, high quality science education, that provides children with the foundations for understanding the world that they can take with them once they complete their primary education and leaves them ready for the next stage in their education.
 Furthermore,